What is the multiple equality measure?

 Composition of the multiple equality measure

 The way in which the multiple equality measure groups are formed means that, within a group, there is a mixture of people with different combinations of characteristics.
-The following charts show how each individual characteristic divides across the multiple equality measure (MEM) groups.These MEM groups can be explored based on sex, ethnicity, POLAR3 and by free-school meals (FSM).
+The following charts show how each individual characteristic divides across the multiple equality measure (MEM) groups.These MEM groups can be explored based on sex, ethnicity, POLAR3, school type and by free-school meals (FSM).

-Pupils from independent schools are classified as a separate group for POLAR3 and ethnicity, because the required data is not available.
+Pupils from independent schools are not included in the sankey propotions for POLAR3 and ethnic group, because the required data is not available.
 These pupils are assumed to not be receiving free school meals.
 Any other pupils with missing data are excluded from this analysis.